danieldeitch1/wis_python_final_project/README.md

 ## Feature 3 - Update database:
 This feature allows the user to update the existing EPINuc database by either uploading new EPINuc datesets from the user personal computer or by permanently deleting existing datasets from the database.
+<br>The user can upload a file by pressing the `Choose file` button followed by pressing the `Submit` button.
+<br>The user can also update a file, by deleting the old version file from the databse pressing the `Delete` button and then uploading the newer version of the file following the procedure mentioned above.
+<br>Alternativly, the user can add and extention/indentifier to the file name and then upload it directly to the database.

-In order to upload new database the user should first validate that the file of interst satisfy the following requirements and restrictions:
+It is important to note that in order to upload new database, the user should first validate that the file of interst satisfy the following requirements and restrictions:
 1. The data must be a table/matrix in a `.csv` or `.xls` format.
 2. The dataset must contain measurments from all the required EPINuc features specified in the `valid_file_column_names.json` provided in the `etc` directory of this repository.
 3. The name of the chosen dataset  does not already exist in the database.